P-R-E-Z/plogr/CONTRIBUTING.md

 ---

-Thank you for contributing to prez-pkglog
+Thank you for contributing to plogr